 About FAT MACY'S

 Fat Macy's is a social enterprise serving delicious home cooked food and dining experiences at supper clubs, events and offices across London.
 We also train and support young Londoners living in temporary accommodation and help them move into their own homes.
+We began life as a venture whilst our founder, Meg Doherty, was on a placement for Year Here.
+You can find out more about Year Here through their website.

 HOW DOES IT WORK?